devsunny/doc-to-speech/README.md

 # Doc-to-Speech

-A Python library for converting various document formats to speech using VibeVoice TTS (Text-to-Speech) model.
+A Python library and CLI tool for converting various document formats to speech using VibeVoice TTS (Text-to-Speech) model.

 ## Features